JuliaLang/julia/doc/stdlib/arrays.rst

    ..
 Docstring generated from Julia source

    Broadcasts the arrays, tuples and/or scalars ``As`` to a container of the appropriate type and dimensions.
 In this context, anything that is not a subtype of ``AbstractArray`` or ``Tuple`` is considered a scalar.
-The resulting container is stablished by the following rules:
+The resulting container is established by the following rules:

    * If all the arguments are scalars, it returns a scalar.
    * If the arguments are tuples and zero or more scalars, it returns a tuple.